 Domestic violence, sometimes referred to as interpersonal violence (IPV), directly affects millions of people in the United States every year.
-In fact, nearly 1 in 4 women, and 1 in 7 men, experience severe physical violence from an intimate partner at some point in their life, according to the Centers for Disease Control and Prevention (CDC).
+In fact, nearly 1 in 4 women, and 1 in 7 men, experience severe physical violence from an intimate partner at some point in their life, according to the

 These estimates are likely low.
 Because of the pervasive social stigma associated with IPV, many individuals directly impacted by it are unlikely to report it, due to victim blaming, racism, homophobia, transphobia, and other related prejudices.